MichaIng/DietPi-Docs/docs/dietpi_tools.md

     The automatic daily backup (activated via option "Daily Backup", see screenshot above) is controlled via the Linux `cron` mechanism.
 Setting a different starting time can be an option, e.g. if you have several backup clients backing up to the same storage (backup server): Shifting the backup starting time of these systems may reduce temporary overload of the backup server by avoiding concurrent access to the storage.

-    The starting time is basically defined via the file `/etc/crontab` (wich calls the backup/restore function via the `/etc/cron.daily/dietpi` script).
+    The starting time is basically defined via the file `/etc/crontab` (which calls the backup/restore function via the `/etc/cron.daily/dietpi` script).
 It can be changed via the entry `cron.daily` within [`dietpi-cron`](#dietpi-cron).
 It is executed by running the following command

     ```sh
     dietpi-cron